-Hyacinthoides Non-scripta or Agraphis nutans Endymion nonscriptus or commonly known as Bluebell or Wild Hyacinth belonging to the Asparagaceae family of plants is a bulbous perennial.
+Hyacinthoides non-scripta or Agraphis nutans Endymion nonscriptus or commonly known as Bluebell or Wild Hyacinth belonging to the Asparagaceae family of plants is a bulbous perennial.
 It has erect or arching racemes of fragrant blue flowers, though sometimes there are also white varieties.
-Bluebells are native to Europe, deciduous and spring flowering.
+Bluebells or Hyacinthoides non-scripta are native to Europe, deciduous, and spring flowering.
 Bluebell grows in partial shade, you can see them in meadows and under large trees creating a blue carpet of flowers.

-Plant Hyacinthoides Non-scripta in well-drained soil.
-Hyacinthoides Non-scripta is not edible and it could also cause irritation to the skin when touched.
-If you plant Bluebells in grass do not cut the grass and leaves collect all the nutrients for the next flowering season.
+Plant Hyacinthoides non-scripta in well-drained soil.
+Hyacinthoides non-scripta is not edible and it could also cause irritation to the skin when touched.
+If you plant Bluebells in the grass do not cut the grass and leaves collect all the nutrients for the next flowering season.